FAQ’s – Condensation Control

 The measures that we recommend should become part of everyday living, and it is very important that they are carried out continuously during colder weather.

-Our damp surveyors are qualified to the high standards of the Property Care Association (PCA) and will carry out an inspection of the property and measure the temperature and humidity, using an Infrared Thermometer/Hygrometer.
+Yes we can.
+Our damp surveyors are qualified to the high standards of the PCA (Property Care Association) and will carry out an inspection of the property and measure the temperature and humidity, using an Infrared Thermometer/Hygrometer.

 Based on these readings, calculations will be made to determine the ‘dew point’ (the level at which humidity turns to water) and what control methods are required to raise it.
 It is likely that our main recommendations will include a change of lifestyle by the occupants, mechanical methods or both.